 Family Conferences are scheduled twice a year.
 Prior to each conference, teachers will ask your participation in completing the Ages & Stages Questionnaire (ASQ), which is a developmental screening, for your child.
 See the school calendar for scheduled time periods.
 Families or teachers may request additional informal conferences if necessary.
-Due to COVID-19 concerns, all family conferences will take place via Zoom.
+Family conferences will be offered in-person or via Zoom.
+Childcare for your ECC student(s) will be provided during the time of your in-person family conference.